 Relations with Iraq

 NATO and Iraq are engaged in political dialogue and practical cooperation aimed at developing the capacity of Iraq’s security forces, its defence and security institutions, and its national defence academies.
-Following the defeat of ISIL/Daesh in Iraq and the restoration of sovereign control of all its territory in late 2017, NATO is scaling up its training and advising efforts in Iraq at the government’s request.
+Following the defeat of ISIS/Daesh in Iraq and the restoration of sovereign control of all its territory in late 2017, NATO scaled up its training and advising efforts in Iraq at the government’s request.
 In February and October 2020, Allied defence ministers reaffirmed their support to Iraq and agreed to expand the NATO Mission in Iraq, as requested by the Iraqi government.

 - Iraq is one of a range of countries beyond the Euro-Atlantic area – often referred to as "partners across the globe" – with which NATO is developing relations.

-- Relations with Iraq build on cooperation that developed through the NATO Training Mission in Iraq (NTM-I) from 2004 to 2011, during which 15,000 officers were trained.
+- Relations with Iraq build on cooperation that developed through the NATO Training Mission in Iraq (NTM-I) from 2004 to 2011, during which 15,000 Iraqi officers were trained.